-- Faculty: Irving K. Barber School of Arts and Sciences
+- Faculty: Irving K. Barber Faculty of Arts and Social Sciences

 - Degree: Bachelor of Arts

-- 4 yrs Length
+- Length 4 yrs

 Experiential learning and research

 Advanced courses give you the opportunity to apply your education to real-life situations.
 You can also complete advanced coursework where you will be guided in the practical application of research methods for planning and carrying out program evaluations, including developing your own evaluation designs.
 Directed studies courses give you the opportunity to conduct an investigation of a research problem, which will require a written report of your findings.
-The Irving K. Barber School of Arts and Sciences holds an annual undergraduate research conference on UBC’s Okanagan campus to showcase student research projects.
+The Irving K. Barber Faculty of Arts and Social Sciences holds an annual undergraduate research conference on UBC’s Okanagan campus to showcase student research projects.